 57 Sand Hill Cove has foul ground off its entrance points.
 Depths of 6 to 7 fathoms (11 to 12.8 m) exist centrally in its entrance.
-This cove is used as a summer anchorage for fishing vessels, although local knowledge is required; the cove is considered unsafe for larger vessels due to the extensive shoal water off its shores.
+This cove is used as a summer anchorage for fishing vessels, although local knowledge is required; the cove is considered unsafe for larger vessels due to the extensive shoal water off of Halfway Island.
+A chain of small islands and underwater rocks extends about 0.8 mile north.
+The island is conical and its east side has steep bluffs.
+Passage should not be attempted between the main island and the chain of small islands north of it.

-58 Off-lying islands. - Several islands lie in the entrance and approaches to Table Bay.
+Off-lying islands. - Several islands lie in the entrance and approaches to Table Bay.
 Halfway Island (53°42'N, 56°11'W), with an elevation of 277 feet (84.4 m) and appearing as a flat-topped cone when first sighted, lies 6.8 miles NE of South Head, the SE entrance point of Table Bay.

-Bird Islands are situated 2.5 miles NW of Halfway Island.
+59 Bird Islands are situated 2.5 miles NW of Halfway Island.
 A rock with less than 6 feet (1.8 m) of water over it lies midway between Bird Islands.
 The west island has an elevation of 180 feet (54.9 m).